DEFRA/ffc-development-guide/docs/development-patterns/events-and-messages.md

 where the `<queue_identifier>` and/or `<topic_identifier>` relates to the part of the queue or topic name described above.
 For example for the queue `ffc-demo-payment-dev`, `<queue_identifier>` would be replaced with `payment`.

-For every topic specified in `provision.azure.yaml`, the CI pipeline will also create a subscription, so subscriptions **do not** need to be explictly spcecified.
+For every topic specified in `provision.azure.yaml`, the CI pipeline will also create a subscription, so subscriptions **do not** need to be explicitly specified.

 Add a `name` entry in the `provision.azure.yaml` for each required queue and topic/subscription.